-Rwanda’s population of more than 7 million people is divided into three ethnic groups: the Hutu (who made up roughly 85% of the population), the Tutsi (14%) and the Twa (1%).
+By 1994, Rwanda’s population stood at more than 7 million people comprising three ethnic groups: the Hutu (who made up roughly 85% of the population), the Tutsi (14%) and the Twa (1%).

 Prior to the colonial era, Tutsis generally occupied the higher strata in the social system and the Hutus the lower.
 However, social mobility was possible, a Hutu who acquired a large number of cattle or other wealth could be assimilated into the Tutsi group and impoverished Tutsi would be regarded as Hutu.
 A clan system also functioned, with the Tutsi clan known as the Nyinginya being the most powerful.
 Throughout the 1800s, the Nyingiya expanded their influence by conquest and by offering protection in return for tribute.